jaimegarza/jaimegarza.github.io/syntax/lexdriven.md

 E -> E . / E
 ```

 The dot in the definitions denotes what would the parser had seen.
-State 1 signifies that the parser saw an expression (E), and that after that the end or a '+', '-', '*', '/' can appear.
-State 1 can be seen as allowing an operator or the end of the input.
+State 1 signifies that the parser saw an expression (E), and that after that you can have the end of the expression or an operator ('+', '-', '*', '/').
+State 1 can then be seen as allowing an operator or the end of the input.
 State 2 on the other hand has been reached only when a parenthesis was used and thus a closing parenthesis is valid, but not the end of the input.
 Let's show this in the calculator diagrams.
 Invalid tokens in a state will  be shown
 as periods.

 For state 1: